Eileen Myers

-Eileen Myers is an American television writer and producer, who has worked on shows Big Love, Dark Blue and Hung.
+Eileen Myers is an American television writer and producer, who has worked on shows like Big Love, Dark Blue and Hung.

 Career

 Myers began her television career on Big Love and remained a writer and producer on the series until its fourth season in 2010.
-She also contributed scripts for the Jerry Bruckheimer series Dark Blue and is currently serving as a writer and supervising producer on the HBO comedy-drama series Hung.
+She also contributed scripts for the Jerry Bruckheimer series Dark Blue and served as a writer and supervising producer on the HBO comedy-drama series Hung.
+In recently, she is the co-creator, writer and executive producer of the upcoming MGM+ series American Hostage which will premiere in fall 2026.